vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tap.md

 # check ingress external ip
 kubectl get svc -n tanzu-system-ingress

 # pick external ip from service output  and configure DNS wild card(*) into your DNS server like aws route 53 etc.
 # example - *.run.customer0.io ==> <ingress external ip/cname>
 ```

-### Step 4: Configure developer namespaces to use installed packages
+### Step 4: Configure Developer Namespaces to Use Installed Packages

 Perform the steps outlined in [Configure developer namespaces to use installed packages](#tap-dev-namespace)

 Execute the steps 1-4 outlined in [Setup Tanzu Application Platform Run cluster](#tap-run) to build Dev/Test/QA/Prod clusters.

-## <a id=tap-ui> </a> Setup Tanzu Application Platform View cluster
+## <a id=tap-ui> </a> Setup Tanzu Application Platform View Cluster

 The View cluster is designed to run the web applications for TAP; specifically Tanzu Learning Center, Tanzu Application Portal GUI, and Tanzu API Portal.

 ### Step 1: Install Tanzu Cluster Essentials and Tanzu CLI
 Please ensure you login into your Kubernetes Run cluster and perform steps outlined in [Install Tanzu Cluster Essentials and Tanzu CLI](#tanzu-essential).

-### Step 2: Add the Tanzu Application Platform package repository
+### Step 2: Add the Tanzu Application Platform Package Repository
 Perform steps outlined in [Add the Tanzu Application Platform package repository](#tap-package-repo)

-### <a id=tap-profile-ui> </a>Step 3: Install Tanzu Application Platform view profile
+### <a id=tap-profile-ui> </a>Step 3: Install Tanzu Application Platform View Profile

 Provide following user inputs to set environments variables into commands and execute them to install view profile